The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 Rinse the Filter

 Before you add coffee grounds, rinse the paper filter with hot water.
-This not only helps to remove any paper taste but also preheats the brewer, ensuring a consistent brewing temperature.
+This helps remove any paper taste and preheats the brewer, ensuring a consistent brewing temperature.

 Experiment With Grind Size